Motion to Take Note

 To summarise, much is promised or in the pipeline, but what is the reality on the ground?
 Quite simply, too often children and young people’s needs are going unmet.
 Currently, less than one in three children with a diagnosable mental health condition is getting access to NHS treatment and care, which I am sure we all agree is a scandalous state of affairs.
 The Care Quality Commission’s review of access to children’s mental health services last year found a “complex and fragmented” system at local level with multiple providers and minimal co-ordination of service delivery, while high demand and limited resources meant that far too often the referral threshold to CAMHS, as we have heard, was far too high in many places.
 At the tail end of last year, we had reports from the NAO and the Public Accounts Committee that absolutely echoed these findings.

 Further evidence, if we need any more, comes from Healthwatch.
 I am grateful to it for sending its recently summarised findings of 152 local Healthwatch organisations in each local authority around the country.
 In short it found, first, that children experience long waits to see a specialist and often complain about poor communications from services.
 Secondly, access to assessment services is challenging, the referral process is complicated, and often young people did not feel that they were listened to.
 Thirdly, a lack of timely and appropriate information for young people and parents was a problem.
-Indeed, young people often said that they felt patronised by the tone of materials produced for them and that they would like to discuss mental health more in schools, which I will return to an a minute.
+Indeed, young people often said that they felt patronised by the tone of materials produced for them and that they would like to discuss mental health more in schools, which I will return to in a minute.
 Fourthly, the transition from children’s to adult services is confusing and challenging.
 As we heard, we have too many young people falling through the gap.
 Fifthly, there is a real lack of integration between learning disability and mental health services, leading to services being not at all tailored to specific needs.

 This is a very familiar and depressing catalogue of problems, so what do we do about it?
 I will suggest a short-term solution before coming to longer-term solutions.
 To help overcome the fragmentation that I have been talking about, the Royal College of Paediatrics and Child Health recommends piloting and evaluating a “local offer” for mental health, mirroring the existing local offer for special educational needs introduced by the Children and Families Act.
 This is something I strongly support.
-A local offer for mental health would provide comprehensive information about the available services in a local area and how to access it, but it would also very importantly identify shared responsibilities across authorities for ensuring that children and young people are supported as close as possible to their home.
+A local offer for mental health would provide comprehensive information about the available services in a local area and how to access them, but it would also very importantly identify shared responsibilities across authorities for ensuring that children and young people are supported as close as possible to their home.

 This “local offer” approach has much to commend it.
 It would help to co-ordinate local services and make gaps in provision more visible, therefore encouraging local providers to work together to fill those gaps.
 I raised this with the Minister at Oral Questions on 25 March, and she kindly said that she would consider the suggestion and get back to me.
 Could I ask her if she is yet in a position to respond on this important point?
 I would very much like to know her thinking in this area.